NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 Above, we used the LDFA interpretation of MDEF to perform the simulation.
-However, the [`H2AgModel`](@ref NNInterfaces.H2AgModel) actually provides it's own friction tensor trained on ab-initio data.
+However, the [`H2AgModel`](@ref NNInterfaces.H2AgModel) actually provides it's own friction tensor trained on *ab initio* data.
 This can be used by simply using the model directly, without wrapping it with the [`LDFAModel`](@ref CubeLDFAModel.LDFAModel).